zsh-users/zsh-autosuggestions/INSTALL.md

     plugins=(zsh-autosuggestions)
     ```

-3. Start a new terminal session.
+3. Start a new terminal session or run `. ~/.zshrc`.

 ## Manual (Git Clone)